kirui93/ScenTrees.jl/docs/src/tutorial/tutorial2.md

     Matplotlib is required at the moment so that you can be able to do the plots.
     In the future, we are thinking of changing into a lighter backend for plots.

-For example, we can plot a default tree already in the package and then the figure can be saved with the function `savefig`.
+For example, we can plot a default tree already in the package and then the figure can be saved with the function `savefig()`.
 These trees can be accessed through an identifier which is just a number.
-These identifiers are `0,301,302,303,304,305,306,307,401,402,4022,404,405`.
+These identifiers are `0, 301, 302, 303, 304, 305, 306, 307, 401, 402, 4022, 404, 405`.
 Therefore, for these examples, you can just access them through their identifier.
 For example, `Tree(402)` returns tree with the identifier 402 in our examples.
 You can have a look at these trees and plot them just to get a glimpse on how scenario trees are and then you can also have a look at their characteristics as explained in the above example.

 ```julia
 julia> treeplot(Tree(402));